Pop 100: History

 The Pop 100 was conceived by Michael Ellis and was first published in the Billboard issue of February 12, 2005.
-It was created to focus "on the songs with the greatest mainstream appeal, while the Hot 100 will be driven by the songs with the highest song rotations," according to Billboard chart editor Geoff Mayfield.
-In a press release about the new chart, he also stated that "the Pop 100's construction also makes sense when you notice the high correlation between the songs with the most top 40 plays and the best selling digital tracks."
+It was created to focus ‘on the songs with the greatest mainstream appeal, while the Hot 100 will be driven by the songs with the highest song rotations,’ according to Billboard chart editor Geoff Mayfield.
+In a press release about the new chart, he also noted that ‘the Pop 100’s construction makes sense when you consider the high correlation between the songs receiving the most Top 40 airplay and the best-selling digital tracks.”

 The Pop 100 used only Mainstream radio impressions data, derived from the Pop 100 Airplay chart.
 Its calculation also considered digital and physical sales.
 When the Pop 100 was first published, the Hot 100 changed its format as well.
 Digital downloads were incorporated into the equation which tabulates a song's rank on the chart.
 Prior to this, only radio airplay and physical singles sales were used to determine positions.